marisolpalmero/green-ietf/draft-eman-green-rfc6988bis-00.md

 ## Background

-   With rising energy costs and an increasing awareness of the environemntal impact of running information technology equipment, Energy efficiency Management functions and management interfaces are becoming an additional basic requirement for network management systems and devices connected to a network.
+   With rising energy costs and an increasing awareness of the environmental impact of running information technology equipment, Energy efficiency Management functions and management interfaces are becoming an additional basic requirement for network management systems and devices connected to a network.